Kreloc/Posh-ePoAPI/docs/Invoke-ePOCommand.md

 ## DESCRIPTION
 Sends the command specified to the McAfee EPO server.
-Connect-ePoServer has to be run first, as this function uses the epoServer global variable created by that functions connection to the server.
+Connect-ePoServer has to be run first, as this function uses the epoServer script variable created by that functions connection to the server as well as the
+         credentials script variable.
          This function is the main piece of the entire POSH-ePoAPI module.

 ## EXAMPLES